-Today's UV index in Whitby, United Kingdom will be up to 5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Whitby, United Kingdom will be up to 6.9, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Whitby often has a UV index that ranges from low to moderate, typically between 1 and 4, depending on the time of year, with higher levels in summer and lower in winter.
 The town experiences cool summers with average temperatures around 17°C (63°F) and mild winters, rarely dropping below freezing.
 Rainfall is distributed throughout the year but is generally moderate, contributing to the area's green landscape.